CMU-313/CMU-313.github.io/docs/recitations/reci3-deployment.md

-Once this is complete, you will be ready for the game tomorrow.
+Once this is complete, you will be ready for the game next week.
 Good job and good luck!

 Remember to do Recitation 6 Quiz on Gradescope!

-## Vercel Backup Instructions

-### Task 0

-See the instructions [here](https://docs.google.com/document/d/1FINHlDBRLeBjR65KyJ1zDtObvQC8ydjqV36-w6Zwex0/edit#heading=h.xbhcc8nupq1s) to setup a Vercel deployment.

-### Task 1

-To learn how to setup a deployment GitHub action for Vercel, see [here](https://vercel.com/guides/how-can-i-use-github-actions-with-vercel).

-### Task 2

-Same as above!